Athanasiosvaris/Information-Systems-Analysis-and-Design/README.md

-# Comparison between Python Scaling Frameworks for Big Data Analysis and ML
+# Comparison between Python Scaling Frameworks for Big Data Analysis and Machine Learning

 Term project for the course 'Information-Systems-Analysis-and-Design' during the 9th semester at NTUA in the School of Electrical and Computer Engineering under the supervision of Professor Dimitrios Tsoumakos.